DOING BUSINESS IN MALTA IN 2017

-For over a decade, Healy Consultants Group PLC has been efficiently and effectively assisting our Clients with i) business registration ii) business licensing iii) Malta business banking solutions iv) visa options and staff recruitment strategies and v) workspace rental solutions.
+Since 2003, Healy Consultants Group PLC has assisted our Clients with business registration in Malta.
+Our services include i) Malta company registration ii) business licensing iii) Malta corporate bank account opening and overseas iv) visa options and staff recruitment and v) office space rental solutions.

 Press the link headings below to read detailed, relevant, up to date information.

 Advantages of Malta company registration

 - Registering a company in Malta is easy because:

 - A Malta LLC only requires two shareholders and one director, whom can be of any nationality and do not need to reside in the country;

 - The company can be registered with a minimum capital of €233;

 - Malta company formation only takes two weeks.

 - If properly-structured, registering a company in Malta is an ideal, tax-efficient way to conduct international business, because: